When It's Love

-"When It's Love" is a power ballad by American rock band Van Halen.
+When It's Love is a power ballad by American rock band Van Halen.
 It was released in 1988 as the second single from their eighth studio album OU812.
-It was the most popular song from that album, hitting #1 on the Billboard Mainstream Rock charts and #5 on the Billboard Hot 100 chart.
+It was the most popular song from that album, hitting No. 1 on the Billboard Mainstream Rock charts and No. 5 on the Billboard Hot 100 chart.
 The song has been a live performance staple since it was released in 1988.
 The song was also included in the set list for the band's ill-fated 1998 tour with Gary Cherone.
 Eddie Van Halen has stated that this particular guitar solo is a nod to Eric Clapton.
+It became their 3rd and last top 10 hit.

 Reception

 It was featured on a VH1 special, The Greatest: 25 Greatest Power Ballads, where it was ranked as the 24th greatest power ballad of all time.